VSadov/VSadov.github.io/_posts/2016-11-04-safe-to-return.md

 ref int First<T>(T arg) where T: IIndexable<int>
 {
-  // is this safe to return by reference? return ref arg[1];
+  // is this safe to return by reference? return ref arg[0];
 }

 ```

 The problem is that "this" is passed by reference to struct members and by value to class members.
-If we consider "this" in struct members the same as other parameters for the purpose of rile #6, we would have a problem here since we do not know whether T is a struct or a class.
+If we consider "this" in struct members the same as other parameters for the purpose of rule #6, we would have a problem here since we do not know whether T is a struct or a class.
 Treating type T conservatively as "can be a struct" would diminish the usefulness of ref returns when used with generics, so another approach was chosen. - "this" is completely ignored at the call site for the purpose of "safe to return" rule as we may not even know whether we are dealing with a struct or a class.
 To make that safe in cases when we do get a struct, the rule #5 was added.
 Surely, it is known inside a member whether the container is a struct or a class and the safety can be enforced there.

 **Verifiability.**